Mongol conquest of the Song dynasty: Last stand of the Song loyalists (1276–1279)

 The end of the Mongol-Song war occurred on 19 March 1279, when 1000 Chinese warships faced a fleet of 300 to 700 Yuan Mongol warships at Yamen.
 The Yuan fleet was commanded by Zhang Hongfan (1238–1280), a northern Chinese, and Li Heng (1236–1285), a Tangut.
 Catapults as a weapon system were rejected by Kublai's court, for they feared the Song fleet would break out if they used such weapons.
 Instead, they developed a plan for a maritime siege, in order to starve the Song into submission.

-But at the outset, there was a defect in the Song tactics that would later be exploited by Yuan at the conclusion of the battle.
+From the outset, there was a defect in the Song tactics that would later be exploited by Yuan at the conclusion of the battle.
 The Song wanted a stronger defensive position, and the Song fleet "roped itself together in a solid mass[,]" in an attempt to create a nautical skirmish line.
 Results were disastrous for the Song: they could neither attack nor maneuver.
 Escape was also impossible, for the Song warships lacked any nearby base.
 On 12 March, a number of Song combatants defected to the Mongol side.
-On 13 March, a Song squadron attacked some of the Mongols' northern patrol boats.
-If this action was an attempted breakout, it failed.
+On 13 March, a Song squadron attacked some of the Mongols' northern patrol boats, in what may have been an attempted breakout.
+However, the attempt failed.

 By 17 March, Li Heng and Zhang Hongfan opted for a decisive battle.
-Four Mongol fleets moved against the Song: Li Heng attacked from the north and northwest; Zhang would proceed from the southwest; the last two fleets attacked from the south and west.
-Weather favored the Mongols that morning.
-Heavy fog and rain obscured the approach of Li Heng's dawn attack.
+Four Mongol fleets moved against the Song: Li Heng attacked from the north and northwest; Zhang would proceed from the southwest; and the last two fleets attacked from the south and west.
+Weather favored the Mongols that morning; heavy fog and rain obscured the approach of Li Heng's dawn attack.
 The movement of the tide and the southwestern similarly benefited the movement of the Mongol fleet which, in short order, appeared to the north of the Song.
 It was an unusual attack in that the Mongol fleet engaged the Song fleet stern first.

 Prior to the battle, the Mongols constructed archery platforms for their marines.
 The position enabled the archers to direct a higher, more concentrated rate of missile fire against the enemy.
-Fire teams of seven or eight archers manned these platforms, and they proved devastatingly effective as the battle commenced at close quarter.
+Fire teams of seven or eight archers manned these platforms, and they proved devastatingly effective as the battle commenced at close quarters.